You may not be aware, but one in every ten Americans wears contact lenses. This means that there are almost 40 million p…Read More

 Dry Eye can be caused by dry air from air conditioning, heat, or environmental conditions like our Minnesota winters!
 But there is relief, and we can help!
 Eye 35 is the exclusive provider of Lipiflow and Blephex dry eye treatment in the south suburbs!

 “Patients tell me all the time that they didn’t know there was a treatment for their dry eye problems.
 Some don’t even know they’re suffering from dry eye because they’ve learned to just live with it.
 I’m excited to be a part of changing that for my patients.
 There are many ways to treat dry eye – before it gets out of control and causes other major eye problems.
 I have the newest and best technologies in my office to help people overcome their symptoms and feel better.
-The Blephex treatment is one of many different options I offer depending on each individual’s needs.
+The Lipiflow or Blephex treatment are just a few options I offer depending on each individual’s needs.
 Nobody has to live with the discomfort and frustration of dry eye anymore.” -Dr. Scott Fontana, Eye 35 Eye Care